Catechesis of the Good Shepherd

 What is the Catechesis of the Good Shepherd?

-For 52 years the Catechesis has been offering children and adults a method of faith formation that focuses on the religious capacities of young children.
+Since 1954, the Catechesis of the Good Shepherd has been offering children and adults a method of faith formation that focuses on the religious capacities of young children.
 Children ages 3 to 12 years gather in a prepared environment called the Atrium to pray, to work and to contemplate the most essential themes of our faith.
 Using Montessori principles of education the Atrium offers children time and space to use catechetical materials developed under the guidance of scripture scholar Sofia Cavelleti and Montessori teacher Gianna Gobbi, in Rome, Italy.
 Along with many children and catechists from all over the world, Cavellti and Gobbi developed a comprehensive program for children that faithfully serves both the catechetical aims of the Church and the developmental needs of the child.

 Adult formation is offered in three consecutive courses that focus on children ages 3-6, 6-9, and 9-12.
 Everyone begins with theLevel I course (ages 3-6), which is foundational to becoming attuned to the religious life of the child.
 All courses cover age-appropriate themes for children from the Bible and liturgy, the purpose and use of the handmade materials, an introduction to the atrium, experience in presenting materials, and help in preparing a personal handbook (the catechist "album").